aliyun/terraform-provider-alicloud/website/docs/r/cdn_domain_new.html.markdown

 # alicloud_cdn_domain_new

 Provides a CDN Accelerated Domain resource.
+This resource is based on CDN's new version OpenAPI.

-For information about Cdn Domain New and how to use it, see [Add a domain](https://www.alibabacloud.com/help/doc-detail/91176.html)
+For information about Cdn Domain New and how to use it, see [Add a domain](https://www.alibabacloud.com/help/doc-detail/91176.html).

-~> **NOTE:** Terraform will auto build domain while it uses `alicloud_cdn_domain_new` to build domain.
+-> **NOTE:** Available in v1.34.0+.

 ## Example Usage